 Ingredients: 1 onion (chopped), 2-3 garlic cloves (crushed), 1 jar tomato passata, 250g linguine.

 Heat 1tsp of olive oil in a frying pan.
-Cook the onion until soft, around two minutes.
-Add the crushed garlic.
+Cook the onion until soft, around three minutes.
+Add the crushed garlic and cook for another minute.

 Add the tomato passata and stir well.
-Leave to simmer for 20 minutes.
+Leave to simmer for 20 minutes, stirring occasionally.

-Season with salt and pepper, add the cooked pasta, toss and serve.
+Season your sauce with salt and pepper, add the cooked pasta to the pan (and pasta water if you're doing that), toss until everything is covered, and serve.

 Alterations: In between steps 1 and 2 you can add anything you like, just chop, add to the pan and fry it until it’s done before adding the passata.
 For example you can try mushrooms or aubergine, diced chicken, quorn, ground beef or bacon.